ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 export TF_VAR_vmwaas_vdc_name="vdc-demo"
 ```

+You can export these to your shell, or you can get the terraform.tfvars lines as output of the script using the `tfvars` option.

 ## Configure tf.vars
 {: #vmware-as-a-service-vdc-tfvars}
 {: step}

-This demo terraform deployment deploys an example infrastructure, which consists of two routed and one isolated virtual data center networks, three virtual machines and example SNAT and DNAT and firewall rules.

 This example infrastructure terraform template is located in folder [`vcd-demo-infra`](https://github.com/IBM/vmwaas-terraform-examples/tree/main/vcd-demo-infra/).

-An overview of the infrastructure deployment is shown below.
+This demo terraform deployment deploys the following example infrastructure, which consists of two routed and one isolated virtual data center networks, three virtual machines and example SNAT and DNAT and firewall rules.

 ![Basic infrastructure](images/solution66-vmware-service-intro/vmwaas-example-diagrams-tf-vmwaas-basic-no-steps.svg){: class="center"}
 {: style="text-align: center;"}

-In this example, the creation is fully controlled though terraform variables - you do not need to change the actual terraform templates.
-An example `terraform.tfvars-example` file is provided below and example values are provided with explanations:
+In this example, the creation is fully controlled though terraform variables - you do not need to change the actual terraform templates, if you need more networks or more virtual machines, for example.

+An example `terraform.tfvars-example` file is provided and example values are provided with explanations.

 Set the following common variable to access your instance and virtual data center.